JNRowe/blanco/doc/configuration.rst

     freq=30d

-If you use the layout above you should specify ``--field=freq`` when calling ``blanco``.
+If you use the layout above you should specify ``--field=freq`` when calling :program:`blanco`.

-Another alternative would be to use abook_ just to convert your current address book in to a suitable format.
-Check the output of ``abook --formats`` for the file formats supported by your version of abook_.
+Another alternative would be to use :program:`abook` just to convert your current address book in to a suitable format.
+Check the output of ``abook --formats`` for the file formats supported by your version of :program:`abook`.

 .. [#] You can select a different field using the :option:`--field <-s>` option
        to ``blanco``.